adamherdman/SharePointTransfer/README.md

     *   The app will connect to SharePoint and open a folder explorer.
     *   Navigate to and select the parent folder containing your data and manifest file.
     *   Enter the exact filename of your `.csv` manifest file when prompted.
-    *   If the SharePoint folder name doesn't contain a `Dxxxx` style ID, you will be asked to provide one.
+    *   If the SharePoint folder name doesn't contain an `Dxxxx` ODS style ID, you will be asked to provide one.
 This ID is used to name the local data folder.
     *   The download will begin, with progress shown in the UI.
 4.  **Click "Start Upload"**:
     *   A dialog will show all locally downloaded data folders.